-2.2.1.3 File System Name
+4.2.1.3 Filesystem Name

-The file system name is limited to 8 characters.
-CFS has encoded the file system and target information in the disk label, so that you can mount by label.
+The filesystem name is limited to 8 characters.
+We have encoded the filesystem and target information in the disk label, so that you can mount by label.
 This allows system administrators to move disks around without worrying about issues such as SCSI disk reordering or getting the /dev/device wrong for a shared target.
-Soon, CFS will make file system naming as fail-safe as possible.
+Soon, filesystem naming will be made as fail-safe as possible.
 Currently, Linux disk labels are limited to 16 characters.
-CFS will reserve 8 of those characters to identify the target within the file system, leaving 8 characters for the file system name:
+To identify the target within the filesystem, 8 characters are reserved, leaving 8 characters for the filesystem name: